 Blue Cash Preferred from American Express

 Spending $25 per week at supermarkets with the card will earn back the annual fee.
 But, consumers must compare it to the no-annual-fee version of the card, called Blue Cash Everyday.
-Blue Cash Everyday earns 3 percent cash back at U.S. stand-alone supermarkets, 2 percent at U.S. stand-alone gas and select major department stores and 1 percent on other purchases.
+Blue Cash Everyday earns 3 percent cash back at U.S. supermarkets on up to $6,000 per year in purchases (then 1%), 2 percent at U.S. stand-alone gas and select major department stores and 1 percent on other purchases.
 With Blue Cash Everyday, a cardmember would have earned $37.50 cash back as opposed to having negated the cost of an annual fee.